Propagation of Wave Packets Close to Conical Intersections: Introduction

-The previous theorem fully determines the relation between the incoming and outgoing profiles.
+All the limits mentioned to construct the profiles exist by Propositions ~\ref{prop:ingoingprofiles} and ~\ref{prop:outgoingprofiles}.
+Moreover, we can note that Equation \eqref{coro:transitioninandout} fully determines the relation between the incoming and outgoing profiles.
 The phases involved are explicit, contrary to \cite{kammererlasser2008}, where the authors studied such transfers in terms of Wigner transforms.\\